 * Interviewing candidates for the Board of Directors and the Nominating Committee

-* Compiling the slate for the USTA Board of Directors and the succeeding Nominating Committee in compliance with the USTA Bylaws
+* Compiling and submitting the slate for the USTA Board of Directors and the succeeding Nominating Committee in compliance with the USTA Bylaws

 Historically, successful candidates selected to the Nominating Committee or Board have possessed some, if not most, of the following skills and experience: